z3roco01/lifed/README.md

 ### `/watcher debug`
 debugging and maybe cheaty commands, some may be undocumented
 - `boogeychance <CHANCE>` : sets `sequentialBoogeyChance` to `<CHANCE>` ( does not save it )
+- `remaining` : informs an admin if there are any boogeys remaining ( not how many )